KyleRego/KyleRego.github.io/collections/_posts/2023-07-31-putting-code-in-anki-with-code.markdown

 ![An example of one of the code notes](assets/putting-code-in-anki-with-code/source_code_in_anki1.png)

-Here is the beginning of the note it created for the `ApplicationController`:
+Here is part of a longer note:

 ![A second example](assets/putting-code-in-anki-with-code/source_code_in_anki2.png)